push-protocol/push-whitepaper/protocol-specs-section/specifications/notification-payload-specs.md

 ## Payload Types

 The following are few payload types that are already defined, though they can change as we move forward.
-Notification payload type for EPNS is infinitely extensible and opens a huge range of possibilities including **multi-factor authentication, payments, blacklisting address \(Multi-sig contract as a channel with exchanges as their subscribers\), etc.** The data defined in the JSON payload they carry is used to interpret and extend that functionality.
+Notification payload type for Push is infinitely extensible and opens a huge range of possibilities including **multi-factor authentication, payments, blacklisting address \(Multi-sig contract as a channel with exchanges as their subscribers\), etc.** The data defined in the JSON payload they carry is used to interpret and extend that functionality.

 ### Direct Protocol Payload \(Type 0\)